jay-johnson/spylunking/docs/source/api_reference.rst

 Using Threads to Publish to Splunk
 ----------------------------------

-The Splunk Publisher handles sending logs to the configured Splunk server.
-It was originally inspired from https://github.com/zach-taylor/splunk_handler but after encountering issues within Celery tasks this class was created to maintain a stable logger from inside a Celery task.
+Here is the code for the Splunk Publisher that uses a thread to send logs to the configured Splunk server.

 .. automodule:: spylunking.splunk_publisher
    :members: SplunkPublisher